coooliu/mr-cerebral-artery-research-release/README.md

 This repository contains the core implementation and demo assets for reproducing the research described in the manuscript:

-**Structured Dual-View Interactive Framework for Cerebral Artery Exploration in Mixed Reality: Integrating 2D Abstract Layouts and 3D Models**
+**Topology-Guided Linked 2D–3D Interaction for Mixed-Reality Exploration of Cerebral Artery Structures: A User Study**

 ## Overview